 This unlikely modern day sport takes the form of an inflatable, cushioned ball, measuring 10 to 12ft high and solely owned by NAE Limits Experience who is based in Dunkeld, Perthshire, Scotland.
 For an added difference Aquasphereing can be attempted.
 This is a great way to make sure all senses are in good order as you are soaked like never before.
 To fully understand the sport, once inside you are strapped and harnessed, unlike aquasphereing where you are free to tumble.
 Then as you’re holding your breath an unexpected push is taken.
 Thereafter it’s to pray and let gravity and rolling hills play havoc on your system.
 It’s guaranteed to have you screaming like never before.

 The average weight will cause speeds up to 25 miles per hour.
 Adding more weight though can excel your speed up to as fast as 100 miles.
 So for those adrenaline junkies here is a sport created and dedicated to you.

 At the moment sphereing can only be done within Dunkeld, Perthshire in Scotland which is situated an hour and a half from Edinburgh.
 Should such a day activity take your fancy and the least amount of hassle be required, it would be advised and most pleasurable to gather some friends together where a mini bus can be organized to transfer you to and from the location.
 The duration needed to experience sphere balling to its fullest is around three hours.
-Unfortunately good weather conditions do play a massive part if a successful encounter is to be had and enjoyed by all, even for those spectators on the sidelines.
+Good weather conditions are essential if a successful encounter is to be had and enjoyed by all, even for those spectators on the sidelines.